 - Libraries (Australian & International), Archives and Collections.
 A list of links from the Library Online Reference pages.

 To place an Interlibrary Loan, search Primo Search for the book/journal you require.
 If the item is not held by CSU, click on the ILL Request Link and complete the form.

-- If an item is mailed to a DE student or to an off-campus staff member, then the student or staff-member is responsible for the cost of returning the item to the CSU Library.
+- The student or staff-member is responsible for the cost of returning the item to the CSU Library.

 - When your requested item is received by the CSU Library, we will notify you of its arrival and add the charge to your University account.

 - Note that you do not need to pay for your ILL item before it is delivered to you.

 - Information on how to pay, and a link to the CSU secure web payment site, is available at CSU Finance.

 The Australian Interlibrary Resource Sharing (ILRS) Code recommends a hierarchy of service-levels which provide for turnaround times and charges.
 The standard or "Core" service-level is for libraries to send out an item (or a negative reply) within 4 working days.
 You can request a faster turnaround time but this will incur an extra charge.
 The following table outlines the service-levels:

 |Core||4 working days||$16.50|

 Please note that these turnaround times apply to the supplying library.
 The actual time from when you submit the request to when you receive the item will be longer.
 In addition, items may prove to be unavailable at some libraries and we might need to request from more than one library.
 This can increase the delivery time.